Rules & Regulations

 - The owner will be responsible for care and maintenance of headstones, monuments, benches and stepping stones with the exception of damage caused by the City or where owners cannot be located and the damage to the stone is a safety or maintenance issue.

-- Military stones at foot of graves should be flush with the ground.
+- Military stones at the foot of graves should be flush with the ground.

 - Organization and Lodge markers should be placed directly behind the headstone.